-The success of a company’s warehousing and distribution services can be important in their ability to delight customers.
-Heck, in most companies these two “links” are critical components in the entire business supply chain!
+The success of a company’s warehousing and distribution center services is critical in delighting your customer base.
+Heck, these two “links” in the supply chain are essential components of most companies’ entire business model!
 Whether you’re talking raw materials or finished goods, it’s a tough enough task for business owners to make and sell your products, let alone handle warehouse management, chasing inventory sheets and packing slips 24/7.

-As a result, even in this digital age, savvy business executives know effective and efficient supply chains result in optimized costs and increased profits.
+As a result, savvy business executives know that effective and efficient supply chains result in optimized cost, better customer experience, and increased profits even in this digital age.
 They know how to leverage Distribution Services to get financial results.

 Think of the Warehouse as the Nucleus of the Operation

-Warehouse personnel have previously been mischaracterized as heavy lifters that simply move products to their appropriate spaces.
-In modern day distribution centers, warehouse professionals are logistics experts equipped with technology to accept inbound shipments, identify products, sort through those products and organizing them in a manner that allows for quick and easy retrieval.
+Full often are warehouse personnel mischaracterized as heavy lifters that move products to their appropriate spaces.
+However, in modern distribution centers, warehouse professionals are logistics experts equipped with technology to accept inbound shipments, identify products, sort through those products and organize them in a manner that allows for quick and easy retrieval.

 Inventory is strategically stored to meet client needs related to safety, security and inventory turnover times.
-The storage process in a warehouse may seem random but a warehouse that is efficient and fast is a priceless one.
-Conversely, a warehouse that lacks safety, ample spacing and the proper conditions (temperature, humidity level etc.) will inevitably disappoint customers and increase supply chain expense.
+The storage process in a warehouse may seem random, but a warehouse that is efficient and fast is a priceless one.
+Conversely, a warehouse lacking safety, ample spacing and the proper conditions (temperature, humidity level etc.) will inevitably disappoint customers and increase supply chain expense.

-The services provided within a well-equipped Distribution Center, empowers a business to ensure the proper products are readily available exactly when necessary.
+The services provided within a well-equipped Distribution Center, empower a business to ensure the right products are readily available exactly when necessary.
 Whether orders require bulk, break-bulk, pick and pack, kitting, special storage or handling, assembly or shipment consolidation, the warehouse serves as ground zero for all such happenings.

-Think of this practice as a backup plan that guarantees outbound orders are completed in exact accordance with consumer orders without delay.
+Think of this practice as a backup plan that guarantees outbound orders are accurate according to consumer orders without delay.

 It’s an insurance policy of sorts against an item being out of stock when customer orders roll in.
 From the inbound side of things, safety stocking prevents logistics challenges like trucking breakdowns and damaged shipments from resulting in a failure to fulfill customer orders.

-- Many Distribution Centers determine that clients will benefit from a cross-docking solution where inbound freight is immediately moved to a separate dock for outbound service, whereby avoiding storage and accelerating the supply chain.
-Cross-docking ultimately boosts the value of the overarching system by saving transit time and providing faster delivery.
+- Many distribution centers determine that clients benefit from a cross-docking solution where inbound freight is immediately moved to a separate dock for outbound service, avoiding storage and accelerating the supply chain.
+Cross-docking inherently boosts the value of the overarching system by saving transit time and providing faster delivery.

-- Distribution centers can simplify inventory and logistics processes by utilizing “central hubs” that consolidate orders in a highly efficient manner.
-Consolidation expedites order delivery also serves to free up as storage space in the warehouse and expedites order delivery a.
-From the customer’s perspective, consolidation empowers the business to sell its products at lower costs.
-Consolidation also allows for order delivery as quickly as possible.
-In the end, customers who receive low-cost goods in a timely manner are inclined to place repeated orders and remain loyal to the business across posterity.
+- Distribution centers can simplify inventory and logistics processes by utilizing “central hubs” that consolidate orders highly efficiently.
+Consolidation expedites order delivery also frees up storage space in the warehouse, and expedites order delivery time.
+From the customer’s perspective, consolidation empowers the business to sell its products at lower costs and prompt delivery initiation (in some cases same-day delivery).
+In the end, customers who receive low-cost goods on time are likely to place repeated orders and remain loyal to the business across posterity.

 The Conclusion and Economic Advantages

-Distribution Centers, and the services offered within make a positive impact on the bottom line in a number of ways.
+Distribution Centers and the services offered within make a positive impact on the bottom line in several ways.
 As explained above, the centers:

 - provide a central hub for warehousing and order fulfillment that make operations hyper-efficient

-- enhance the business’s ability to produce and sell more items through increased inventory and storage capacity
+- Enhance the business’s ability to produce and sell more items through increased inventory levels, storage capacity, and warehouse space

-- reduce the need to transport products individually by routing first to the warehouse then assembling into a consolidated order before sending to the customer.
+- Reduce the need to transport products individually by routing them first to the warehouse then assembling them into a consolidated order before sending them to the customer.